ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 This can be enabled by building on concepts defined in {{I-D.ietf-ace-workflow-and-params}}:

-* "Token series" - In this profile, it would be specialized as a set of consecutive Access Tokens issued by the AS for the pair (C, AUD), where C is the client whose public authentication credential is bound to those Access Tokens, while AUD is the audience for which C requests those Access Tokens.
+* "Token series" - In this profile, it would be specialized as a set of consecutive access tokens issued by the AS for the pair (C, AUD), where C is the client whose public authentication credential is bound to those access tokens, while AUD is the audience for which C requests those access tokens.

 * "token_series_id" - At the time of writing, {{I-D.ietf-ace-workflow-and-params}} describes the intended direction for defining this new prospective parameter, to be used in the Access Token Request/Response exchange between C and the AS.

   This parameter is meant to specify the unique identifier of a token series.
-In parallel, it is planned to define a new, corresponding claim to include into Access Tokens.
+In parallel, it is planned to define a new, corresponding claim to include into access tokens.

 At a high-level, the above can enable the dynamic update of access rights as follows:

-* Each Access Token in a token series includes the claim "token_series_id", with value the identifier of the token series that the Access Token belongs to.
+* Each access token in a token series includes the claim "token_series_id", with value the identifier of the token series that the access token belongs to.

-* When issuing the first Access Token in a token series, the AS includes the parameter "token_series_id" in the Access Token Response to the client, with value the identifier of the token series that the Access Token belongs to.
+* When issuing the first access token in a token series, the AS includes the parameter "token_series_id" in the Access Token Response to the client, with value the identifier of the token series that the access token belongs to.

-* When C requests from the AS an Access Token that dynamically updates its current access rights to access protected resources at the same audience, C sends to the AS an Access Token Request such that:
+* When C requests from the AS an access token that dynamically updates its current access rights to access protected resources at the same audience, C sends to the AS an Access Token Request such that:

-  - It includes the parameter "token_series_id", with value the identifier of the token series for which the new Access Token is requested.
+  - It includes the parameter "token_series_id", with value the identifier of the token series for which the new access token is requested.

   - It does _not_ include the parameters "context_id", "salt_input", and "client_cred_verify" or "client_cred_verify_mac".

-* If the AS issues the new Access Token that dynamically updated the access rights of C, then the Access Token includes the claim "token_series_id", with value the identifier of the same token series for which the Access Token has been issued.
+* If the AS issues the new access token that dynamically updated the access rights of C, then the access token includes the claim "token_series_id", with value the identifier of the same token series for which the access token has been issued.

-When receiving the new Access Token, the RS uses the value of the claim "token_series_id", and identifies the stored old Access Token that has to be superseded by the new one, as both belonging to the same token series.
+When receiving the new access token, the RS uses the value of the claim "token_series_id", and identifies the stored old access token that has to be superseded by the new one, as both belonging to the same token series.

 \]

 ### 'context_id' Claim ### {#context_id_claim}

-The 'context_id' claim provides a value that the client requesting the Access Token wishes to use with the RS, as a hint for a security context.
+The 'context_id' claim provides a value that the client requesting the access token wishes to use with the RS, as a hint for a security context.

 This parameter specifies the value of the Context ID input, encoded as a CBOR byte string.

 ### 'salt_input' Claim ### {#salt_input_claim}

-The 'salt_input' claim provides a value that the client requesting the Access Token wishes to use as a part of a salt with the RS, e.g., for deriving cryptographic material.
+The 'salt_input' claim provides a value that the client requesting the access token wishes to use as a part of a salt with the RS, e.g., for deriving cryptographic material.

 This parameter specifies the value of the salt input, encoded as a CBOR byte string.